SOliv1/ms-cook-corner/README.md

 I then style accordingly.
 Unzip package with the *unzip gh-pages.zip* command.

-## Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+## Existing Features - C.R.U.D. - allows users to add a recipe to store in database, by having them fill out the form.
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+*CREATE - Add the recipe by following the instructions.
+Whole sections can be inserted by following the recipe page setup.
+			    add recipe category, description, ingredinents, instructions.
+MDB Atlas cleverly preserves the layout of the recipes 					that are being populated on the database.

+READ -  	Read through and view all the recipes as a collection or view each recipe individually by clicking buttons.

+EDIT &amp;
+UPDATE -  Click the button to edit the page and follow the instructions there.
+Then click the UPDATE button 															to save changes.
+Then return to Home page to add another recipe by clicking the CREATE BUTTON again.

+DELETE		Press the delete button to undo changes.

 ## Features Left to Implement
+	1. Search box to search recipes.
-Login form with password so users sign in securely using the password to access the database.
+	1. Login form with password so users sign in securely using the password to access the 		 				database.
+	1. More links to other companies specialising in Mason Cash and other British products.
+Other specialised recipe sites appropriate to this website.
+	1. Contact Form to sign up for newsletters.

+	1. A nice feature to be incorporated - be able to vote in different recipes and be more 					specific on recipe ingredients.

 # Flask Chat project in my Recipe application
 I originally cloned from my previous Flask Chat Project to build and create features in my new